is-project-4th-year/team-profile-site-pixel-pioneers/document.md

 - **Difference between a merge and a rebase.:** a rebase adds all the commits in the feature branch to the top of the changes in the main branch
 - **Key Learning 2:** Description...

+git rebase is used to reapply your commits on top of another base tip. git squash means combining multiple commits into one.